Capital University: Intramural sports

+Facilities

 Bernlohr Stadium

-Bernlohr Stadium is home to the football team, men's and women's soccer teams, track team, and also to the men's and women's lacrosse teams.
-In 2011, Field turf was reinstalled to the field.
-The stadium does have a three lane track.
-The capacity is around 3,000 with seating and standing room.
-In fall of 2012, a new HD LCD scoreboard was revealed.
+Bernlohr Stadium is home to the football, men's and women's soccer, track, and men's and women's lacrosse teams.
+In 2011, Field turf was reinstalled on the field.
+The stadium does have a three-lane track.
+The capacity is around 3,000, with seating and standing room.
+In the fall of 2012, a new HD LCD scoreboard was revealed.
 In October 2014, Capital was granted permission to install stadium lights and a new sound system at the stadium by the Bexley Planning Commission.
-This decision was upheld in January 2015, by the Bexley City Council after residents living near the stadium appealed the planning commission's decision.
+This decision was upheld in January 2015 by the Bexley City Council after residents living near the stadium appealed the planning commission's decision.

-In the fall of 2016, alumnus Wells Purmort (class of 1958) made a donation to the university's athletic department.
-Purmort gave a gift of $1 million which will be used to maintain the turf at the stadium as well as be used for the eventual replacement of the field.
+In the fall of 2016, alumnus Wells Purmort (class of 1958) donated to the university's athletic department.
+Purmort gave a gift of $1 million, which will be used to maintain the turf at the stadium and be used for the eventual replacement of the field.
 To show its appreciation, the university named the playing surface after him.
 The stadium is now known as Purmort Field at Bernlohr Stadium.

 Capital Center

-The Capital Center is a 126,000-square-foot recreational and athletic complex opened in 2001.
+The Capital Center is a 126,000-square-foot recreational and athletic complex that opened in 2001.
 Located inside is a weight room and cardio workout area open to students.
 The facility has an indoor track as well.
-The basketball teams and the volleyball team use the main gym inside the complex for their home games.
+The basketball and volleyball teams use the main gym inside the complex for their home games.
 Some classes are also held inside the Capital Center.
 The Capital Center is connected to Bernlor Stadium.